Disappointments aside, these Black women still believe in the power of voting

 But for a generation of Black Americans, many of whom saw their parents and grandparents fight and even die for the right to participate in American democracy, the vote is a sacred duty, and going to the polls is sacrosanct.
 Black women, in particular, vote at higher rates than almost any other group in the country.

-Sadie Pearson says she understands that at times it's hard for Black Americans to continue to believe in the power of democracy.
+Sadie Pearson said she understands that at times it's hard for Black Americans to continue to believe in the power of democracy.
 She herself questions it at times.

 "Sometimes it just feels like us Black people will never really be free until we're dead," she said.